Skwlx/Skwlx/README.md

 ## What I'm working on

-👨‍🎓 Pursuing a Master’s Degree in Computer Science
-🌱 Participated in the "Opanuj Typescript" by [Przeprogramowani](https://przeprogramowani.pl/)
 🖥️ Leading Front-end Development at work, focusing on delivering high-quality web applications
 🎮 Deep in Mario Kart World